vitalii-karpiv/workshop1/README.md

 ## time stamper

 write a function that accepts 0 params. when you invoke the function it adds a timestamp value to the array (`new Date().getTime()`) and returns the array.
 So every new invocation should memoize previous array state and return the new array with the new time stamp
+__NOTE: there should be no global variables outside of the function__

 For example,